Ravenbrook/mps/procedure/review.rst

 _`.log.just`: The main reason for having joint logging sessions is so that new issues are found.

+[This text was in the phase section and may need incorporating here.

+   The team concentrates on logging items at a rate of at least one per minute.
+Items logged include potential defects (issues), improvement suggestions, and questions of intent to the author.
+   The leader permits little other verbal meeting activity.
+Meetings last as maximum of two hours at the known optimum rate.
+If necessary, work must be chunked to avoid tiredness.
+Optimum checking rate for the meeting is determined by the percentage of new issues identified in the logging meeting as well as the quantity of the documents.

+RB 2023-01-23]

 5.5.1.
 During The Meeting